 Addressing the misconceptions regarding large diameter HDPE pipes

-According to the EPA report, the perception issues surrounding large diameter HDPE pipes comes down to three main ideas.
+According to the EPA report, the perception issues surrounding large diameter HDPE pipes come down to three main ideas.
 First, there is a general lack of knowledge about the product.
 In a municipality project, the number of stakeholders can complicate the transfer of knowledge about the product to get everyone on the same page.
-Similarly, workers generally feel more comfortable using products and techniques that is familiar.
-Finally, this lack of knowledge can even lead to the misconception that HDPE is not suitable for water applications.
+Similarly, workers generally feel more comfortable using familiar products and techniques.
+Finally, this lack of knowledge can even lead to the misconception that HDPE is unsuitable for water applications.